 Essential Points to Note about Change in Estate Tax

 - Limit for such tax is dynamic every year, and changes with the law of the land.
 The Government of each state decides and determines the limit every year based on various parameters.

 - The more the richness inherited, the more the estate taxes levied on the inheritor.
 They are directly proportional to the wealth acquired.

 An estate tax is very similar to inheritance taxes and gift taxes.
-The key difference between an estate and inheritance tax is that the latter is levied after the assets are passed on and depending upon the individual’s inheritance, they are required to pay their share of such tax.
+The critical difference between an estate and inheritance tax is that the latter is levied after the assets are passed on, and depending upon the individual’s inheritance, they are required to pay their share of such tax.
 Gift taxes are levied during the lifetime of an individual when they pass on an asset of value greater than $15,000 or cash in such amount to other individuals.
 An individual is eligible for gift taxes every year when they pass on their assets/cash as gifts.

-This has been a guide to what is Estate Tax and its definition.
-Here we discuss how to calculate estate tax along with examples, advantages, and its drawback. can learn more from the following articles –
+This article has been a guide to what is Estate Tax and its definition.
+Here we discuss how to calculate estate tax along with examples, advantages, and its drawback.
+You can learn more from the following articles –